HaukeBartsch/mpr-again/README.md

 Navigate with Chrome to http://localhost:8080 to see the example.
 Navigation in axial orientation is done using left-mouse, hold and move the mouse up and down.

 ![Example](/images/label_example.jpg "VoxelViewer demo")

+A first timing of the solution shows that on my MacBook Pro laptop rendering of the anatomical image, a color overlay and the freesurfer atlas results in a rendering performance of about 200 slices per second (chrome browser).